peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * <b>Single-byte encodings</b>define a coded character set that assigns one code point to one byte. hus, they can have a maximum of 256 code points.
 For example:

- * (a) ISO 8859 encodings and `
+ * (a) ISO 8859 encodings and `windows-1252
-            windows-1252
           ` .

- * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte (in that case, the encoding is often called `
+ * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte (in that case, the encoding is often called `US-ASCII
-            US-ASCII
           ` ).
 In the Encoding Standard, all single-byte encodings use the ASCII haracters as the first 128 code points of their coded character sets.

  * <b>Multi-byte encodings</b>include code points from one or more coded character sets and assign ome or all code points to several bytes.
 For example:

- * (a) `
+ * (a) `UTF-16LE
-            UTF-16LE
-          ` and `
+          ` and `UTF-16BE
-            UTF-16BE
           ` are two encodings defined in the Unicode Standard.
 They use 2 bytes or the most common code points, and 4 bytes for supplementary code oints.

- * (b) `
+ * (b) `UTF-8
-            UTF-8
           ` is another encoding defined in the Unicode Standard.
 It uses 1 byte or ASCII and 2 to 4 bytes for the other Unicode code points.

- * (c) Most legacy East Asian encodings, such as ` Shift_JIS
+ * (c) Most legacy East Asian encodings, such as `Shift_JIS ` , `GBK
-          ` , `
-            GBK
-          ` , and `
+          ` , and `Big5
-            Big5
           ` use 1 byte for ASCII (or a slightly modified version) and, usually, 2 r more bytes for national standard coded character sets.
-In many of hese encodings, notably `
+In many of hese encodings, notably `Shift_JIS
-            Shift_JIS
-          ` , characters whose code points use one byte traditionally take half the space of characters whose code points use two bytes.
+          ` , characters whose code points use one byte traditionally take half he space of characters whose code points use two bytes.

  * <b>Escape-based encodings</b>are combinations of single- and/or multi-byte encodings, and use scape sequences and/or shift codes to change which encoding to use or the bytes that follow.
 For example:

- * (a) `
+ * (a) `ISO-2022-JP
-            ISO-2022-JP
           ` supports several escape sequences that shift into different ncodings, including a Katakana, a Kanji, and an ASCII encoding (with SCII as the default).

  * (b) UTF-7 (not included in the Encoding Standard) is an encoding that uses the Unicode Standard's coded character set, which is encoded using a limited subset of ASCII.
 The plus symbol (U+002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.

- * The Encoding Standard also defines a<b>replacement encoding</b>, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as ` hz-gb-2312
+ * The Encoding Standard also defines a<b>replacement encoding</b>, which causes a decoding error and is used to alias a few roblematic or unsupported encoding names, such as `hz-gb-2312
           ` .

 <b>Getting an Encoding</b>

 The Encoding Standard includes UTF-8, UTF-16, and many legacy encodings, and gives each one of them a name.
-The `
+The `GetEncoding(name)
-          GetEncoding(name)
-        ` method takes a name string and returns an ICharacterEncoding object hat implements that encoding, or ` null
-        ` if the name is unrecognized.
+        ` method takes a name string and returns an ICharacterEncoding object hat implements that encoding, or `null ` if the name is unrecognized.

 However, the Encoding Standard is designed to include only encodings commonly used on Web pages, not in other protocols such as email.
-For email, the Encoding class includes an alternate function `
+For email, the Encoding class includes an alternate function `GetEncoding(name, forEmail)
-          GetEncoding(name, forEmail)
         ` .
-Setting `
+Setting `forEmail
-          forEmail
-        ` to `
+        ` to `true
-          true
         ` will use rules modified from the Encoding Standard to better suit ncoding and decoding text from email messages.

 <b>Classes for Character Encodings</b>

 This Encodings class provides access to common character encodings through classes as described below:

  * An<b>encoder class</b>is a class that converts a sequence of bytes to a sequence of code oints in the universal character set (otherwise known under the name nicode).
-An encoder class implements the `
+An encoder class implements the `ICharacterEncoder
-            ICharacterEncoder
           ` interface.

  * A<b>decoder class</b>is a class that converts a sequence of Unicode code points to a equence of bytes.
-A decoder class implements the `
+A decoder class implements the `ICharacterDecoder
-            ICharacterDecoder
           ` interface.

- * An<b>encoding class</b>allows access to both an encoder class and a decoder class and mplements the ` ICharacterEncoding
+ * An<b>encoding class</b>allows access to both an encoder class and a decoder class and mplements the `ICharacterEncoding ` interface.
-          ` interface.
 The encoder and decoder classes should implement the same haracter encoding.

 <b>Custom Encodings</b>